 This is not a joke, although when I think about how many cups we use to have I literally laugh out loud to myself.

 The other day I got a comment that said, “tell me what is the first thing you would declutter?”
-What immediately popped into my head was cups.
+What immediately popped into my head were cups.

 Turns out we had over 40 cups, not mugs and cups, but just cups!
 Only 4 of us live in our house so we each get 10 cups per day.

 I had a set of 10 large plastic cups, 10 short plastic cups, and 2 sets of 10 glass cups plus a bunch of mismatched cups.
-This is not including all of the kids cups, to go cups, and mugs.
+This does not include all of the kid’s cups, to-go cups, and mugs.
 We had so many that I kept half of them in a separate cupboard.

-My suggestion is always start with the cups or something very easy and obvious.
-Once you have mastered how many cups you really need you can move onto the next round of items.
+My suggestion is always to start with the cups or something very easy and obvious.
+Once you have mastered how many cups you really need you can move on to the next round of items.
 The second item I would declutter is dishes depending on how many sets you have because just like the cups we are normally living with way too many dishes.